-When zoom goes the airplane results in less of a smooth landing down the runway of Baby‘s tongue, and more of an emergency landing on the barren wasteland of her highchair tray, it might be time to try a different strategy.
+When zoom goes the airplane results in less of a smooth landing down the runway of Baby‘s tongue, and more of an emergency landing on the barren wasteland of his highchair tray, it might be time to try a different strategy.
 Mealtimes are tricky things, but with a little practice and a few hacks, you’ll make it to the next level in no time.

 Ice, ice, baby

-If Baby is taking the pureed baby food route, you might have found by now that making your own is both cheaper and a good way to know, personally, the balance of her nutrition.
+If Baby is taking the pureed baby food route, you might have found by now that making your own is both cheaper and a good way to know, personally, the balance of his nutrition.
 Making your own can be time-consuming, though, so the clear answer is a lot like what the answer was to cooking for yourself the first time.
 No, not lots of takeout and visiting your parents’ place to raid the fridge, but making big batches when you do have time, then freezing most of them for later.

 There are lots of containers you can buy for baby food in different portion-sizes that would do the job, but one of the easiest ways to store baby food is in ice-cube trays.
 Once you have the food portioned out in the trays, you can seal them into a freezer-safe ziplock to ward off freezer burn.
-And when you thaw them out, you can thaw as many as it takes to make up Baby’s prefered portion size at any point in her career of eating solid, or semi-solid, food.
+And when you thaw them out, you can thaw as many as it takes to make up Baby’s prefered portion size at any point in his career of eating solid, or semi-solid, food.
 If you want even more control over portion sizes, you can use only a certain amount of each cube-space, so you’ve got smaller increments to work with.